oxygenxml/oxygen-sample-validation-script/README.md

-# Oxygen Sample Validation Script
+# Oxygen Script - Validation Template
-This project provides you with a sample of Oxygen Scripting tool, by allowing to validate the files from your GitHub repository.
+This project provides you with a template of Oxygen Scripting Validation tool, by allowing to validate the files from your GitHub repository.
 The Validation Script starts whenever a commit is pushed to your repo, and generates a validation report that is available on GitHub Pages platform.